makyo/writing/work/claw17/disappearance.md

 It doesn't last long, and doesn't get a tenth as bad as it did at Starry Night, but it still takes me a few minutes to get to the point where I can speak again.
 "Sorry, Aurora."
 I pace myself, so I don't just start babbling again.
 "Didn't mean to do that.
 Just such a mess today.
 My life's a mess, and it all hit at once."

-"Tell me a bit about your life, then.
-I want to hear."
+"Tell me a bit about your life, then," she asks, low voice kind.
+"I want to hear."

 I feel my face tighten in an ugly rictus, teeth bared and whiskers bristled.
 It's been months, but the freeze-brand scars over my cheeks give a twinge of protest.
 "There's nothing."
 As the sobs pick up again, I have to eke out words between.
 "There's nothing there.
 I'm just...paper.
 Paper with no substance.
 No substance at all."
 I trail off and take a few gasping breaths to calm myself, forcing my expression into mere hopelessness, rather than that grimace of self-loathing.

 Aurora watches me, and, after I've gotten my crying under control, opens her mouth as though to say something, then seems to think better of it and leans in to kiss me instead.

-There was absolutely no part of me that knows how to react.
+There's absolutely no part of me that knows how to react to that.
 I jolt and tense up.
 I hold my breath.
 My mind goes blank.
 I feel on the verge of crying, despite having already been crying.

 Then I just lean into the kiss.
 Return it.
 No discussion about it; it feels familiar, fulfilling.
 Trite as it sounds, it feels right.